kinnison/rust-workshop/session-03.md

 ???

 We're going to do another live-coding demonstration here.
-Make a new crate which has a struct `Accumulator` which is parameterised on the number type to accumulate.
+Make a new library crate which has a struct `Accumulator` which is parameterised on the number type to accumulate.
 We're going to document the lot including writing some simple tests in the docs.

+This will need us to write useful trait bounds etc.

 ---